 Those tea leaves require low water temperature 60-70 ℃ for infusion, sometimes much more lower.
 It means that teapot cannot be too hot to hold even without a handle.

 Some Houhin has small holders like ears, if you hold well with your fingers on the holders, high temperature water can do as well, it means any kind of tea leaves can be brewed.

-Porcelain works are seen more comparing to other type of teapots.
-Remember, heat conductivity of porcelain is high – it is for Gyokuro with 50-65 ℃ ideally, otherwise put only less than half water in it , in case your tea leaf require high water temperature.
+Porcelain Houhin are seen more comparing to other type of teapots.
+Remember, heat conductivity of porcelain is higher – it is for Gyokuro with 50-65 ℃ ideally, otherwise put only less than half of water in it , in case your tea leaf require high water temperature.

 Usually smaller cups are coordinated with Houhin.
 Gyokuro is tea that we only take small amount e.g. 15-20 cc a time.

 No Handle Teapot without Filter/ 絞り出し(Shoboridashi)